FRET PRESS FOR BOLT ON GUITAR NECKS

 A yoke guides the caul as it centralises (radially) on the fret crown.

-Pressure to the caul is applied via the screw and anti-rotation pad.
+Pressure to the caul is applied via the screw.

 The fret and caul are now physically constrained.